begelundmuller/benchmark-clickhouse-duckdb/README.md

 # Clickhouse vs. DuckDB benchmarks on local

-This project benchmarks two simple queries against ~1.2GB of Parquet data in Clickhouse and DuckDB.
-It imports the data into each datastore and runs the benchmarks as native queries.
+This project benchmarks two simple queries against Clickhouse and DuckDB.
+It imports ~1.2GB of Parquet data into each datastore and runs the benchmarks as native queries.
 It runs all benchmark iterations in the same session and does not reset caches.

-Warning: I put the benchmark together pretty quickly, it hasn't been code reviewed, it only covers two queries, and I ran it all on my local.
+_Warning: This is far from a rigorous benchmark._

 ## Results